 Every student of Chambers Performing Arts has the opportunity to perform in our Annual Shows in May at the end of each season.
 Any student can also audition for an acting or vocal part in the shows, as well-not only our acting students.
 All ages, levels, and forms of performing arts at Chambers come together to forge an incredible and originally written production each season.
 We only perform at the best professional theatres in the area-never at high schools or churches, in state-of-the-art theatres which are nicer than some Broadway theatres.
 99.9% of all students participate in our shows, so please mark your calendars early so you do not miss out on this fabulous experience-the culmination of the year’s training: the performance.

 We welcome all of your feedback at Chambers Performing Arts and there are several ways for you to let us know how we are serving your needs:

 We would love to hear from you and sincerely thank you for your testimonial or feedback.

 Yes, several, varying in age and fields.
-Our youngest working professional alumni is our ten year old student, Ethan who is the youngest hire ever in Billy Elliot, where he is a co-star.
+Our youngest working professional alumni is our ten year old student, Ethan who was the youngest hire ever in Billy Elliot, where he was a co-star.
 We have trained 4 Radio City Rockettes, Broadway performers, dance company members, choreographers, and studio owners.
 No matter your age or dream, Chambers diverse curriculum and unparalleled staff can get you there.
 Visit our Alumni Page for more information.